Bright Star Books

 Authors: David K. Dickinson, Julie A. Griffith, Roberta Michnick Golinkoff, and Kathy Hirsh-Pasek

-This 2012 scholarly review article examines research on the connections between language development and reading proficiency later in life, focusing on the environmental factors associated with language learning and interventions developed in varied countries for encouraging book use by parents of young children.
+This article examines research on the connections between language development and reading proficiency later in life and glo interventions for encouraging parents to read to their young children.

 America’s Early Childhood Literacy Gap